nlposs/NLP-OSS/PC-Preworkshop-Email.md

 Dear ____,

 Thank you again for accepting the invitation to Workshop for NLP-OSS 2023 Program Committee.
 We will be co-located with EMNLP this year on the sunny island of Singapore.
-**Please kindly spare a few minutes to fill up this form https://forms.gle/MDKCoD1x44YXALb78 so that we get your name, contact and affiliations right. **
+**Please kindly spare a few minutes to fill out this form https://forms.gle/MDKCoD1x44YXALb78 so that we get your name, contact and affiliations right.**

 Below are the important dates to note for the conference.
 And we would like to highlight the paper review period from **25 August to 01 October**.